 Monday 11th November 2019.
 At the tower AGM 3 bell ringers were awarded their LtR Level 1 certificates by Preb Trish Ollive.
 Pictured LtoR are Gerry Huxtable, Trish Ollive, Jo Huxtable and Diane Adams.

-who lost their lives during the great war.
+Saturday 9th November 2019.
+The public unveiling of the Poppy Waterfall installation which was the idea of Margaret Lee.
+The intention was to commemorate in knitted poppies the lives of 349 local servicemen who lost their lives during the great war.
 However, due to the efforts of local and international knitters more than 800 knitted and crocheted poppies were produced to decorate other areas of the Church.
 The display was put together by the local bell ringers.

 Saturday 2nd November 2019.
 The tower will again be open during the daytime festivities before the Bridgwater Illuminated Carnival later in the evening.